California SB 253 and SB 261: A company primer

 May 22, 2025

-California’s Senate Bill 253 and Senate Bill 261 represent a major turning point for U.S. companies and corporate climate accountability.
+California’s Senate Bill 253 (SB-253) and Senate Bill 261 (SB-261) represent a major turning point for corporate climate accountability in the United States — but as of late 2025, they are moving on different implementation tracks.

 California SB 253: Climate Corporate Data Accountability Act